c2c Smartcard terms & conditions

 - With effect from 25 February 2016, c2c Smartcard account holders will be automatically compensated when their train is delayed in certain circumstances.
 Please see the Automatic Delay Repay Scheme Terms and Conditions below for further details.

 Your information and security of your payments

-- In respect of each c2c Smartcard, the data we hold includes: the account holder’s title (Mr/Mrs/Ms/Miss etc), first name, and surname, home address, telephone number, email address, date of birth and a current photograph that is used on the c2c Smartcard.
+- In respect of each registered c2c Smartcard, the data we hold includes: the account holder’s title (Mr/Mrs/Ms/Miss etc), first name, and surname, home address, telephone number, email address, date of birth and where applicable a current photograph that is used on the c2c Smartcard.